The Downplay of a Key Condition

 A cognitive tool to assess over-functioning and reduce guilt.

-- Action: Scale your effort to match your actual share of the pie (10%).
-Do not attempt to carry the other 90%.
+Action: Scale your effort to match your actual share of the pie (10%).
+Don’t attempt to carry the other 90%.

-- No (Acute): Support freely (bring soup, offer ride).
+- Acute: Support freely (bring soup, offer a ride).

 2. Is the person taking active steps to solve it?